X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Send questions in accessible, standard formats

-If you make your question artificially hard to read, it is more likely to be paseed over in favor of one that isn't.
+If you make your question artificially hard to read, it is more likely to be passed over in favor of one that isn't.
 So:

 - Send plain text mail, not HTML.
 (It's not hard to [turn off HTML](http://www.birdhouse.org/etc/evilmail.html).)